reach-sh/reach-lang/docs/dev/src/tut/rps/index.md

-Many programming languages include [assertions](https://en.wikipedia.org/wiki/Assertion_(software_development)) like this, but Reach is one of a small category where the compiler doesn't just insert a runtime check for the property, but actually conducts a mathematical proof at compile-time that the expression _always_ evaluates to `{!reach} true`.
+Many programming languages include [assertions](https://en.wikipedia.org/wiki/Assertion_(software_development)) like this, but Reach is one of a small category where the compiler doesn't just insert a runtime check for the property, but actually conducts a mathematical proof at compile-time that the expression _always_ evaluates to `{!rsh} true`.

 In this case, we used Reach's [automatic verification](##guide-assert) engine to prove that an attack did what we expected it would.
 But, it is better to use verification to show that _no flaw_ exists and _no attack_ is possible.